 - Your child's abdomen seems to be distended and causing pain.

 - Hold them upright during and after feedings.

 - Move your child's legs as if they were pedaling a bicycle.

 - Rub your child's stomach lightly.

-- Lay her across your lap and pat her back.
+- Lay them across your lap and pat their back.

 5. Review Feeding

 - If formula-feeding, talk with your pediatrician about switching to a soy-based formula or, if your child is older than 1 year, soy or almond milk.
 If an older child has gas pain after having milk products, talk to your doctor about lactose intolerance, especially if there is a family history of it.

 - If you're breastfeeding, you don't need to be concerned about your own diet causing gas pains in your baby.
 There's no evidence that a mom's diet has an effect on gas in babies.